monofuel/mono-error/README.md

 # mono-error

-Provide a way to add context to Errors by including metadata and wrapping errors
+Provide a way to add context to Errors by including metadata and wrapping errors.
+When throwing an Error, the function usually doesn't have very much context about state in the caller.
+Having parent functions catch errors and re-throw them with additional messages or metadata can give very helpful state to have when debugging.

+Error handling with asyncronous code (callbacks, promises, async-await) typically have bad stacktraces that are incomplete or unreadable without sourcemaps.
+Wrapping errors and extending the message with 'caused by' is a simple way to add readable information about the chain of execution in asyncronous situations.

 ## DetailedError